 Since its inception, Tapestry has expended considerable effort in preparing a library of online learning materials about Indigenous ways of knowing, Indigenous Knowledge, and associated topics that help people understand these essential concepts.
-To date (spring 2020), we have put 111 separate webpages online, accessible through the catalog on our Resources page.
+To date, we have put 111 separate webpages online, accessible through the lists on our Publications and Site Map pages.
 Together, these copyrighted materials form a book on the subject that is available to the public free of charge.
 The pages are written to be clear and accessible to as many readers as possible and have been used by a wide range of formal and informal learners.

 Mindfulness Videos (2018-2019)

 For about a year, we experimented with producing videos of people and horses, and of the horses themselves, that might be helpful as part of a mindfulness practice session.
 These were made at a facility in the Colorado Front Range.
 We posted some of the videos on our Youtube channel, where they still exist.
 This project helped us begin to understand the elements that need to go into a Virtual Refuge we hope to develop in the next few years.
 It also helped us realize that it’s essential for the horses to be able to team up with a Land partner again for this to work the way it needs to.